RaidRecovery by ECO Data Recovery

 In this day and age, with the amounts of data being created daily, there are more and more companies utilizing large storage units.
-There is NO data recovery company that has the RAID Data Recovery experience of working with, and recovering data from RAID devices that our company has.
+There is NO data recovery company that has more RAID Data Recovery experience with and recovering data from RAID devices that ECO Data Recovery!

 What is a RAID (Redundant Array of Independent Disks) ?